ChavishnaR/remembering-old-roblox/documentation.md

 The project was particularly influenced by Benjamin Bratton's concept of layered infrastructure in The Stack.
-Bratton argues that digital systems are made up of multiple layers, ranging from physical infrastructure to user interfaces.
-This framework helped me think about Roblox not as a single platform but as a collection of interconnected systems.

-Similarly, Frank Pasquale's work on black-box systems encouraged me to examine how platform governance becomes embedded in systems that users can see but not fully understand.
-Features such as currency systems, moderation structures, membership programs, and communication controls reveal how governance operates through infrastructure.

-Marshall McLuhan's argument that "the medium is the message" also influenced the project.
-Rather than focusing on individual games or user content, I became interested in how platform structures themselves shape behavior and community culture.
+Bratton's idea of layered infrastructure influenced how I organized metadata because it encouraged me to think about Roblox as multiple interconnected systems rather than a single platform.
+Instead of classifying artifacts only by feature names, I used subject metadata to connect them to broader layers such as economy, communication, identity, governance, and interface design.
+For example, a Tix artifact is not only tagged as 'Tix' but also as 'Economy' and 'Currency,' while forum artifacts are connected to communication and governance.
+This allows users to see relationships between artifacts and understand Roblox as a collection of interacting systems.

 Throughout the project, Roblox became less of a game and more of a historical platform whose infrastructure could be studied and documented.